ConvertKit/convertkit-wordpress/readme.txt

 Start collecting email subscribers today!

-= Send Newsletters =
+= Send Email Newsletters =

 Use ConvertKit's [email marketing](https://convertkit.com/features/email-marketing?utm_source=wordpress&utm_term=en_US&utm_content=readme) feature to build and send emails and newsletters to your subscribers and leads.

-Embed existing newsletters on your WordPress web site, ensuring visitors never miss your newsletter content, by:
+Embed existing email newsletters on your WordPress web site, ensuring visitors never miss your email newsletter content, by:

 - Using the ConvertKit Broadcasts block in Gutenberg
 - Using the `[convertkit_broadcasts]` shortcode in the Classic Editor